 Whatever is said, e-commerce represents the exchange of goods and services via a website through an order received beforehand.

 The tools of e-commerce are the elements that facilitate the realization of e-commerce in this case the CMS (content management system) wordpress, squarespace, elaborate sites specialized shopify, magento, prestashop, volusion, amazon, e-bay.
 These are a few.

 WordPress is a CMS that allows you to create websites and manage its content, namely publishing, editing, classifying, deleting, structuring different pages and articles, via the publisher WYSIWYG (in word format) and inserting images or videos from its own Free media library as well as images, videos, pdf, personal words files directly from the editor.

-wordpress allows you to design websites for high-traffic content, create purchase orders (booking forms), have an international online payment link (PayPal), create an e-commerce store… In case, we will be interested in the online shop which is possible with the extension woo commerce.
+WordPress allows you to design websites for SEO content, create purchase orders (booking forms), have an international online payment link (PayPal), create an e-commerce store… In case, we will be interested in the online shop which is possible with the extension Woocommerce.

 - Represent the products and provide a detailed description,